Sliema: Geography

+Locality is highly urban but surrounded with promenade and sea.

+Sliema (or Tas-Sliema) is a town located on the northeast coast of Malta.
+It is a center for shopping, restaurants and café life.
+Sliema is also a major commercial and residential area and houses several hotels.
+Sliema, which means ‘peace, comfort’, was once a quiet fishing village on the peninsula across Marsamxett Harbour from Valletta, but now Sliema and the coastline up to neighbouring St. Julian’s constitutes Malta’s main coastal resort.

 Population and notable residents

 The population of Sliema is over 20,000 and has a significant turnover of foreign expatriates who reside temporarily.
-The town was the residence of the late Giorgio Borġ Olivier, former prime minister and architect of Malta's independence and the temporary residence of Manwel Dimech who was one of Malta's foremost revolutionary thinkers at the turn of the 20th century.
+The town was the residence of the late Giorgio Borġ Olivier, former prime minister and architect of Malta's independence and the temporary residence of Manwel Dimech, a revolutionary thinker at the turn of the 20th century.
 He died in exile in Egypt and Lower Prince of Wales Road was renamed in his honour.
 Tas-Sliema is also the hometown of footballer Michael Mifsud and music artist Ira Losco.

+The population of Sliema was 22,224 in July 2024.
+This included 11,365 males and 10,859 females; 10,250 Maltese nationals and 11,974 foreign nationals.

-Due to the iGaming industry's introduction in Malta, Sliema has also seen a huge influx of foreigners, primarily from Scandinavia.
+Following the introduction of the iGaming industry in Malta, Sliema has also seen an increase in the number of foreign residents, primarily from Scandinavia.

-It was the birthplace of several famous people: former prime minister Alfred Sant; Michael Falzon of the Malta Labour Party; George Stivala, High Commissioner for Malta in Australia during the 1950s and 1960s; Archbishop George Caruana (1882–1951), the venerable Don Nazzareno Camilleri (1906–1973), British journalist Peter Hitchens, vocalist Marc Storace of the Swiss heavy metal band Krokus, and Dublin-based singer/songwriter Adrian Crowley.
+It was the birthplace of several people: former prime minister Alfred Sant; Michael Falzon of the Malta Labour Party; George Stivala, High Commissioner for Malta in Australia during the 1950s and 1960s; Archbishop George Caruana (1882–1951), the venerable Don Nazzareno Camilleri (1906–1973), British journalist Peter Hitchens, vocalist Marc Storace of the Swiss heavy metal band Krokus, and Dublin-based singer/songwriter Adrian Crowley.

 Irish billionaire Denis O'Brien has a "residential address" as Flat 6/60, Suite F, Tigne Street in Sliema, according to O'Brien's own filing with the Companies Registration Office (CRO).
 The Maltese-born, American-naturalized actor Joseph Calleia lived in Sliema from his retirement in 1963 to his death in 1975.